flitbit/dbc.js/README.md

 mocha -R spec
 ```

-To run the same tests from a browser, open the `test/test.html` file in a browser.
+To run the same tests from a browser, open the `test/test.html` file directly from your file system.